davidmfoote/PythonServiceCosting/README.md

 ## Inputs

-This script expects an file "services.xlsx" with the following columns:
+This script expects a `services.xlsx` file with the following columns:
 * **Service** - the name of the service
 * **Service Type** - Whether the service is 'Business Facing' or 'IT Supporting'
 * **Service Dependencies** - a semicolon separate list of services that this service depends on